 This isn’t the only change to search campaigns in Google Ads that has been announced this year.
 In an effort to constantly improve their platform, the professionals at Google rolls out new features all the time.
 They aim to make a more transparent and trustworthy experience for advertisers and audiences alike, and they’re constantly finding new ways to do so.

 If you’re confused about all the newness and change surrounding search campaigns in Google Ads in the last few months, we’ve got your back.
-Here at Results Repeat, we have a team of knowledgable professionals that can answer all of your questions regarding ad campaigns and what the changes could mean for your advertising strategy.
+Results Repeat is a digital marketing agency in Philadelphia with knowledgeable professionals, that can answer all of your questions regarding ad campaigns, seo, and web development and what the changes could mean for your advertising strategy.
 If you’re overwhelmed with the prospect of spearheading your own ad campaigns, we can take care of it for you; you can even get a free marketing consultation from us to assess all of your marketing opportunities.

 Contact us today for more information!